Standardizing Clinical Data for In Vitro Diagnostics

 Data Standards for Clinical Diagnostics: Historical Challenges, Current State, and Proposed Approach for Definition and Adoption

-In vitro diagnostics (IVDs) play a critical role in 66% of clinical decisions in the U.S., yet clinical data submitted for regulatory approval of IVDs often lacks consistency and structure, leading to delays in the regulatory process.
-The Medical Device Innovation Consortium (MDIC) has released a new resource that addresses historical challenges, the current state, and proposed approaches for definitions and adoption of data standards for clinical diagnostics.
+In vitro diagnostics (IVDs) are involved in 66% of clinical decisions in the U.S., yet clinical data submitted for regulatory review of IVDs often lacks consistency and structure, leading to delays in the regulatory process.
+The Medical Device Innovation Consortium, in collaboration with the regulators and industry, have initiated a Data Standardization Working Group focusing on the creation, promotion, and adoption of in vitro diagnostic clinical study data standards for regulatory submission.

 Whether you’re a regulator, diagnostics manufacturer, data standards expert, or clinical operations leader, this resource offers actionable insights on building an industry-supported pathway toward standardized, high-quality clinical data for diagnostics.